What Does Direct Primary Care Cost - Is It Really Worth It?

 How much does direct primary care cost?

-A direct primary care membership cost ranges typically from $30-$300 a month.
-For as much as a couple of dinners out, patients no longer have to worry about unexpected or hidden charges every time they visit their doctor.
+A direct primary care membership cost ranges typically from $70-$150 a month for an individual adult, though prices can vary based on age, location, and services offered, with some basic plans potentially lower and more comprehensive or family plans ranging higher, occasionally up to $300 or more for premium or hybrid models.
+For as much as a couple of dinners out, patients no longer have to worry about unexpected or hidden charges every time they visit their doctor for services covered by the membership.

 Like direct primary care, membership-based models have been a real game-changer for the healthcare industry in terms of restoring the quality of patient care it was known for before third parties, such as insurance companies and corporate hospitals, took over.